Positive Pedalers

-Positive Pedalers is a non-profit California corporation for people with HIV/AIDS or supporters of people living with HIV/AIDS, which organizes bicycle-related activities.
+Positive Pedalers is a non-profit 7 corporation for people with HIV/AIDS or supporters of people living with HIV/AIDS, which organizes bicycle-related activities.

 Name

-The group's full name is “Positive Pedalers".
-The groups is also known informally as “PosPeds".
+The group's full name is “Positive Pedalers", and informally known as “PosPeds".
 “Pos” is widely used as a way of referring to someone who is HIV positive.

 Members

 Positive Pedalers has nearly 1,800 members, mostly in the United States.
-There is a small number of members from other countries, notably the United Kingdom, Australia, China, and South Africa.
-Positive Pedalers has no membership fee.
-Membership privileges include receiving a newsletter, Positive Traction, and email announcements.
-The Positive Pedalers website includes a calendar of events and AIDS fundraising rides across the country.
+There are a small number of members from other countries, including the United Kingdom, Australia, China, and South Africa.

 Positive Pedalers welcomes people of all HIV status.

 Members of Positive Pedalers can be identified on rides by the official Positive Pedalers jersey, T-shirt or orange flags with the Positive Pedalers logo.
 The Positive Pedalers logo, designed by Michael Brown, is a circle with the words “Positive” and “Pedalers” forming segments of the circle's perimeter.
 One quadrant of the circle is a bicycle wheel and tire; another quadrant is a bicycle gear.
 In the center of the wheel is a bold plus sign with the letters “HIV” in its center.

 Board

-A volunteer Board of Directors governs Positive Pedalers.
-The Board includes longtime members and others who are new to the organization.
+A volunteer Board of Directors governs the organization.
 Several of the emeritus members also participate in the Positive Pedalers Board.